juniortarcisio/TarkOrm/README.md

 # First benchmarks

-This benchmarks were done on a I7 4970k, 16gb ram and running SQL Server 2008 on a SSD Disk.
+This benchmarks were performed on a I7 4970k, 16gb ram and running SQL Server 2008 on a SSD Disk.

 ### Over 250 entities